I'm a member

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.

-NOTE: The use of donor leukocyte infusions to treat relapse after allogeneic SCT for either children or adults is considered separately in the Donor Leukocyte Infusion for Hematologic Malignancies that Relapse after Allogeneic Stem-Cell Transplant policy.
+NOTE: The use of donor leukocyte infusions to treat relapse after allogeneic HCT for either children or adults is considered separately in the Donor Leukocyte Infusion for Hematologic Malignancies that Relapse after Allogeneic Stem-Cell Transplant policy.

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.